-A classic Italian pasta, these pillowy potato dumplings make for a hearty meal no matter how you serve them: baked with creamy cheeses, sautéed with wintery veggies, dressed in a tangy tomato sauce… you name it.
+A classic Italian potato dumplings make for a hearty meal no matter how you serve them: baked with creamy cheeses, sautéed with wintery veggies, dressed in a tangy tomato sauce… you name it.
 But can you pronounce it?

 Thursday?
 It must be gnocchi!
 In restaurants throughout Italy, Thursday specials are typically reserved for the pillowy potato dumpling.
 Gnocchi originates in Northern Italy, where the colder climate was better for growing potatoes than grain.
 In fact, a lot of heartier Italian cuisine comes from Northern Italy, like risotto and polenta.